aioue/any.down/README.md

 - **Timestamped exports**: Saves tasks to outputs/YYYY-MM-DD_HHMM-SS_anydo-tasks.json
 - **Markdown generation**: Creates markdown files from JSON when meaningful changes are detected
 - **Change detection**: Only creates new files when tasks have changed
-- **Incremental sync**: Downloads only changes since last sync to reduce server load
+- **Smart change detection**: Only downloads when there are actual changes to tasks
 - **Network optimizations**: Multiple techniques to minimize requests and data usage

 ## Network Optimizations